Self As City, City As Self

 So it’s time for us to re-evaluate our sense of self and its relationship and its place and its participation in these greater wholes.

-Michael Garfields multimedia maps of the evolutionary landscape and our place in it help us write new myths for our accelerating age.
+Paleontologist turned poet-philosopher, Michael Garfield’s multimedia maps of the evolutionary landscape and our place in it help us write new myths for our accelerating age.
 Learn more about Michael’s writing, art, and music, as well as Future Fossils Podcast: